evcaho/evcaho.github.io/_posts/2017-04-01-how-to-read-ruby-documentation.markdown

 Why not just use Stack Overflow?
 Stack Overflow works as an introduction to a concept, but the questions are usually very specific.
 Plus, the answer could be too complicated or use that specific class, method, or module differently than you intend to.
 It might work for you now, but not the next time you need to use it.

-Use StackOverflow as a jumping-off point to get to Ruby docs rather than the final answer unto itself.
+Use StackOverflow as a jumping-off point to get to Ruby docs rather than the final answer.

 ## Anatomy of a doc

 Nobody expects you to read the Ruby documentation like you would read a book.
 Use it like a dictionary.

 For example, I may know I need to use the `String#index` method to find the position of a character in a string.
-So I'll go to the docs looking for **three** pieces of information:
+So I'll go to the documentation looking for **three** pieces of information:

 1. **Arguments:** What type of arguments does the method expect?
 2. **Return Value:** What type of object does it return?